osmedeus/documentation/src/workflow.md

 # :brain: Understand the workflow

+Workflow is a way to represent your methodology as YAML files.

+![routine-detail](static/workflow/routine-detail.png){ loading=lazy }

 !!!
-Warning "All Workflow files are YAML-based.
-Make sure you follow the YAML syntax otherwise, it would work"
+Warning "All Workflow files are YAML-based so make sure you follow the YAML syntax.
+Otherwise, it wouldn't work"

-![routine-detail](static/workflow/routine-detail.png){ loading=lazy }

 - **Module** contains detail of multiple step.
 - **Flow** contains multiple module and also define order how to run these modules.